Vaughn Walker: Federal judicial service

 On September 7, 1989, Walker was re-nominated by President George H. W. Bush to the seat on the United States District Court for the Northern District of California vacated by Judge Spencer M. Williams.
 He was confirmed by the United States Senate on November 21, 1989, on unanimous consent and received his commission on November 27, 1989.

 On September 29, 2010, Walker announced he would retire at the end of 2010 and return to private practice.
 He retired at the end of February 2011.
 On April 6, 2011, Walker told reporters that he is gay and has been in a relationship with a male doctor for about ten years.
 He was the first known gay person to serve as a United States federal judge, though he did not publicly confirm his sexual orientation until after retiring from the federal bench.

 Post-judicial service

-Since retiring from the bench, he has operated a private practice in San Francisco focusing on arbitration and mediation services, as well as lecturing at Stanford Law School and the University of California, Berkeley, School of Law.
+Since retiring from the bench, Judge Walker has operated a private practice in San Francisco focusing on arbitration and mediation services, Walker Nakamura ADR LLP, as well as lecturing at Stanford Law School and the University of California, Berkeley, School of Law.